AlexandreDecan/sismic/docs/execution.rst

     --- `SCXML Specification <http://www.w3.org/TR/scxml/#AlgorithmforSCXMLInterpretation>`__

-Sismic does not agree with SCXML on the chosen order, and defines that multiple orthogonal transitions should be processed by decreasing depth of the source state.
+Sismic does not agree with SCXML on the chosen order, and defines that multiple orthogonal transitions should be processed in a decreasing source state depth order.
 This is perfectly coherent with the inner-first/source-state semantic, as "deeper" transitions are processed before "less nested" ones.
 Ties are broken by lexicographic order of the source states names.